 What it sounds like: “I can see you’ve given this report a lot of thought and attention.”

 Why it works: Validation is a form of communicating acceptance.
 It’s about recognizing another person’s efforts, feelings or even behaviors as understandable.
-It doesn’t always mean approval, but rather that you are acting supportive while potentially having a difference of opinion.
+It doesn’t always mean approval, but rather that you act supportive while potentially having a difference of opinion.
 Validation is also an excellent way to build trust in a team member.
 Trust in that they’ve done their job, and done it well.
 By validating their efforts, you can let them know you acknowledge what they’re doing and recognize they’re hard work.
 If you want to learn more about validation, there’s an excellent Psychology Today article on the six levels of validation.

 What it sounds like: “It’s clear you are a very talented problem-solver.”